Frequently Asked Questions

 After your pet is at peace, you have a few options for aftercare.
-If home burial is not an option, we can arrange for cremation for an additional fee.
+If home burial is not an option, we can assist with arrangements for cremation service with HeavenLee Companion Aquamation.

 What are your professional fees?

-Our Home Euthanasia Service includes travel to your home within 25 miles, sedation, euthanasia, and a memorial keepsake ink paw print.
-The fee for this service is $250($275 effective March 1, 2021).
+Our Home Euthanasia Service includes travel to your home, sedation tailored to your pet's specific needs, peaceful euthanasia procedure, and a memorial keepsake ink paw print. $295

-We prefer pre-payment with a credit card at the time of scheduling.
-We have found that taking care of paperwork/ payment before the home visit allows you to focus on spending time with your pet.
+We have found that taking care of paperwork and pre-payment with a credit card before the home visit allows you to focus on spending time with your pet.
 Arrangements for payment with cash can be made upon arrival at your home if necessary.
 We do not accept checks.